Mrinal Miri

 Mrinal Miri (born 1 August 1940) is an Indian philosopher and educationalist.

 Early life

 He was awarded a BA in Philosophy from the University of Cambridge in 1966 and gained his doctorate in 1970.

 Career

-From 1970 to 1974 he was a Lecturer in Philosophy at St. Stephen's College under the University of Delhi, before moving to North Eastern Hill University.
-Mrinal also served as the Director of the Indian Institute of Advanced Study, Shimla, from 1993 to 1999.
+From 1970 to 1974 he was a lecturer in philosophy at St. Stephen's College under the University of Delhi, before moving to North Eastern Hill University.
+Mrinal also served as the director of the Indian Institute of Advanced Study, Shimla, from 1993 to 1999.
 He was nominated as a member of Rajya Sabha on 21 March 2012.

-He has been awarded a Padma Bhushan for his contribution in the field of education and literature.
 He was a member of the National Advisory Council established by the Manmohan Singh UPA I government.
 He is a member of the council set up for the implementation of RTE act also called as NAC.

 Personal life

 He is married to Sujata Miri, a fellow philosopher.